 If you really want hierarchical control, use a proper SharePoint site and learn the nuances of SharePoint security.
 It is very comprehensive and flexible.
 It does have a steep learning curve.
 But once you learn it, you can get exactly what you want.

-Separate out vendor management from
+Private channels for vendor management from

 This is a common scenario.
 Complex project, multiple vendors working together.
 DO NOT mix the management objectives.
-Otherwise the result will be like this…
+Otherwise, the result will be like this…

 Mixing contexts is bad.
 If you want to manage vendors, do it in a separate team.
 The same vendor may be involved in multiple projects.
 Therefore, keep the activities discreet.
 Do not mix channels unless it is a part of a cohesive plan.

-Overuse of Private Channels
+Overuse of Teams Private Channels

 Here is an extreme example…